sergiocollado/potpourri/notes_on_svg.md

 ###Paths

-Paths, are the most flexible components of svg, in it you can draw lines, arcs, curves ...
+Paths, are the most flexible components of svg, with them you can draw lines, arcs, curves ...
 Paths, are defined by commands or directives (d).
 For example M 10 10, means go to point (10,10).
 The commands can be issued in two
 forms:
  · Uppercase letters: they use absolute coordinates.
 The origin of the coordenate systems is the top-left point.